We’ve updated and verified all of the prices and policies as of 2019.

 - travelcuts insurance only covers travellers under age 50, and over 15 days old.

-- You can get a full refund if you cancel within 10 days of buying your policy, or if you can prove your trip was cancelled before you leave on your trip.
+- You may get a full refund if you cancel within 10 days of buying your policy, or if you can prove your trip was cancelled before you leave on your trip.
 See your specific policy for details.

 - Costs and benefits may be different for residents of Quebec.